twitchy-ears/org-nanowrimo-setup-mode/README.md

 This example is sort of glitchy but working.
 Essentially switches the theme for the whole emacs over to running the farmhouse-dark theme to make a contrast to day-to-day editing and get my brain into writing mode.
 Also switches off company-mode because it bugs me if I'm typing and trying to think of a word I want.
 Finally it switches on darkroom-mode but only for the editing buffer.

-You can also open additional frames with `org-nanowrimo-setup-tree-to-indirect-frame` which is bound to "C-c C-x n" here, this is handy for having a second frame open on an org-tree of notes (places, characters, etc)
+You can also open additional frames with `org-nanowrimo-setup-tree-to-indirect-frame` which is bound to `C-c C-x n` here, this is handy for having a second frame open on an org-tree of notes (places, characters, etc)

+You can show and hide the outline/structure window using `C-c C-x o` which is bound to `org-nanowrimo-setup-outline-window-toggle`.

 ```
 (use-package org)